AddyKhan257/git-practice/README.md

-This repository is For The git Commands That I  Added all The git Commands in this repo  that I Ever Been Learned
+This Repository is For The git Commands That I  Added all The git Commands in this repo  that I Ever Been Learned